The 2021 Thames Path 100 is scheduled to take place on 8th-9th May 2021.

 We have a set of protocols we have fine tuned to ensure:

-The 2021 protocols are identical to 2020 with the exception of the collection of tracker and bib number on the day, rather than them being posted out pre race.
+The 2021 protocols are identical to 2020 with the exception of the collection of tracker on the day.

 Long distance trail races are by their very nature, largely self supported endeavours travelled at relatively slow speeds.
 Therefore many of the traditional ‘issues’ of mass participation or road events are completely removed.
 We will continue to operate an event whilst government guidelines allow us to continue.